 The Adverse Action Notice Process

 If a background check reveals any adverse information, then it is the employer’s duty to provide the applicant with a pre-adverse notice.
 This notice simply tells the applicant that something adverse returned in the background check, which may or may not affect the hiring decision.
-The applicant then has an opportunity to contact the background screening company and file a dispute before an adverse action notice is sent.
+The applicant then has an opportunity to contact the background check company and file a dispute before an adverse action notice is sent.
 An adverse action notice, which differs from the pre-adverse notice, only needs to be sent if the employer denies the applicant employment based solely upon the information returned in the background check.
 If employment is denied due to other circumstances, such as a lack of qualifications to perform the job, then an adverse action notice is not required.

 The following are requirements necessary for the adverse action process according to the FCRA: